hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ### Monte-Carlo

-Monte-Carlo method runs simulation many times combining all simulations into single object `MCResult`.
+Monte-Carlo method runs simulation many times combining all results into single `MCResult` object.
-You should clarify here the distribution of random parameters and number of iterations.
+You should set the distribution of parameters and the number of iterations.

 ```julia
 mc_res = mc(p, [:kabs=>Normal(10.,1e-1), :kel=>Normal(0.2,1e-3)], 1000)